 According to a recent study comprised of marketers from a variety of industries, 94% said influencer marketing was an effective campaign strategy.
 That's great news for marketers -- right?

 Not so fast.
 Even though a majority of marketers believe influencer marketing is a viable tactic, it's still incredibly challenging to report accurately on influencer campaign ROI.
-In fact, 78% of marketers say that determining the success of influencer marketing campaigns will be a top challenge in 2017.
+In fact, 78% of marketers said that determining the success of influencer marketing campaigns would be a top challenge this year.

 Let's back up for a minute.
-What exactly is influencer marketing, and how does it differ from the traditional celebrity spokesperson advertising model?
+How exactly do you perform influencer marketing, and how does it differ from the traditional celebrity spokesperson advertising model?

-Their fans trust that their endorsement of a product or brand comes from a well-researched, more holistic place, rather than something as simple as a signed contract.
-And while there is often a formal agreement in place between brands and influencers, influencers tend to be more selective about their affiliations, choosing to partner with brands that reflect their unique personal brands and won't alienate their followers.
+And while there is often a formal agreement in place between both parties, influencers tend to be more selective about their affiliations, choosing to partner with brands that reflect their unique personal brands and won't alienate their followers.

-Celebrity product endorsements are less about engagement and more about attaching a person's fame and name recognition to a particular brand.
-For brands, celebrity-driven campaigns are much more about grabbing the attention of a wide audience than tapping into a very specific niche.
+In other words, celebrity product endorsements are less about engagement and more about attaching a person's fame and name recognition to a particular brand -- regardless of who specifically follows their career.
+For brands, this type of campaign is much more about grabbing the attention of a wide audience than tapping into a very specific niche.

 10 Influencer Marketing Examples